 A stunning new location: Arizona’s Sonoran Desert, where we brought in smokers from around North America and recipes from around the world.

-A new emphasis on grass-fed beef, heritage pork, organic poultry and produce, and wild seafood, with a strong message that what your food eats and how it’s raised matters as much as how it’s smoked.
+A strong emphasis on grass-fed beef, heritage pork, organic poultry and produce, and wild seafood, with a strong message that what your food eats and how it’s raised matters as much as how it’s smoked.

 Unique behind-the-scenes footage in each episode, from our field kitchen to the control room—to show you how we put Steven Raichlen’s Project Smoke together.